peadargrant/tools_for_sd/t02_source_control/source_control_lab.md

 9. Use `git status` to confirm git has picked up the change.
 10. Use `git diff` to show the line-by-line difference.
 11. Add and commit the changed file.
+12. Make at least 3 more commits.

+## Submitting lab work

+Show your work by typing `git log`.

+Run the command again but this time redirecting to a file: `git log > lab_work.txt`.

+On your GitLab repository make a new folder called `lab02`.

+Drag `lab_work.txt` into this folder with the commit message `lab work`.

+From next class onwards we'll be using our GitLab repository as a *remote* using `git` directly.